SweshSec/CDA-SIEM/20210308-1-python-SweshSec-master/README.md

 ### Goal

-Your task is to review the code and submit one (1) PR for all the security issues you encounter
+Your task is to review the code for all the security issues you encounter

 ### Constraints